Terms & Conditions

 International Summer School for Teens (ISSFT)

-Terms and Conditions of Enrollment – Academic Year 2019
+Terms and Conditions of Enrolment – Academic Year 2020

 +44 (0) 131 202 6656

-The enrolling student and where applicable their parents or legal guardians or agents must ensure that they fully understand the terms of this Contract, which is written in English, (and, if necessary, take appropriate advice to enable them to do so) before they become bound by its terms under Clause 3.3.
+The enrolling Student and their Parent / Guardian or Agent must ensure that they fully understand the terms of this Contract, which is written in English, (and, if necessary, take appropriate advice to enable them to do so) before they become bound by its terms.

-1.1 The Student shall provide the School. with their full name, address and age, together with any special medical, accommodation, educational, travel or dietary requirements no later than June 1st 2019.
+The Student shall provide the School with their full name, address and age, together with any special medical, accommodation, educational, travel or dietary requirements no later than June 1st in the relevant year of enrolment.

-3.2 This Contract is conditional upon the payment by the Student to the School of a non-refundable deposit in the amount referred to in Clause 3.1 which shall not be repayable under any circumstances.
-By paying the deposit the Student communicates their acceptance of this Contract.
+3.2 This Contract is conditional upon payment by the Student to the School of a deposit in the amount referred to in Clause 3.1 which shall not be repayable under any circumstances, other than where the School, in its’ sole discretion may decide.
+By paying the deposit the Student signifies their acceptance of this Contract.

-3.3 Upon receipt of such deposit by the School from the Student or on the Student’s behalf this Contract shall come into and be in effect.
+3.3 Upon receipt of such deposit by the School from the Student or on the Student’s behalf this Contract shall come into effect.

-4.1 The sum of 100% of any monies owed to the School (including but not limited to the balance of any course fees as adjusted in accordance with Clause 3) shall be paid without off-set or deduction of any kind to the School, 28 days after the acceptance of the reservation fee and no later than June 1st.
+4.1 The sum of 100% of any monies owed to the School (which shall be the total amount of any course fees less any reservation fee paid in accordance with Clause 3) shall be paid without offset or deduction of any kind to the School, 28 days after receipt of the Acceptance Letter and no later than June 1st in the relevant year of enrolment.

 4.2 If any amount remains unpaid after its due date, the Student shall pay without off-set or deduction of any kind to the School in addition interest thereon at 2 percent compounded and added to capital per calendar month (or part thereof) from the due date until the date of payment (irrespective of whether the date of payment is before or after any judgment or award in respect of the same) without prejudice to any other rights or remedies of the School.

-4.3 All payments shall be made by the Student without off-set or deduction of any kind in Pounds Sterling and/or by transfer to such bank account as advised by the School.
+4.3 All payments shall be made by the Student without off-set or deduction of any kind in Pounds Sterling and by transfer to such bank account as may be advised by the School.

 4.4 Prices are subject to change and reasonable notice will be given of any such change.

-4.5 In the event that the Student registers after June 1st they shall pay on application the full amount of the course fees which is the combined total of the reservation fee and the balance payment.
+4.5 In the event that the Student registers after June 1st they shall pay on application the full amount of the course fees which is the combined total of the reservation fee (in accordance with clause 3.1) and the balance payment (in accordance with clause 4.1).

-4. 6 A reservation fee of £500 is required at the time of application.
-Applicants will be notified as to whether or not they have been accepted on to the programme.
-For unsuccessful applications the £500 will be refunded immediately.
-For successful applications the remainder of the tuition fees will be due 28 days later.
-All balances must be paid in full by June 1st 2019.
-Tuition fees for 2019 are £3365.
-Payment Includes: accommodation, food, supervision, tuition, entertainment, activities and airport pick up/ drop off within stated time frames.
+4.6 Following payment of the Reservation Fee and submission of the Application Form, applicants will be notified as to whether or not they have been accepted on to the programme.
+For unsuccessful applications, the £500 shall be refunded as soon as reasonably practicable by the School.
+For successful applications, the remainder of the Full Fee will be due in accordance with clause 4.1.
+All balances must be paid in full by June 1st in the relevant year of enrolment.
+Payment of the Full Fee shall cover the following services being provided by the School to the Student during the relevant session: accommodation, food, supervision, tuition, entertainment, activities, laundry service and airport pick up/ drop off within stated time frames.

 - Transport to and from home city